python/devguide/internals/parser.rst

     make regen-pegen

-using the :file:`Makefile` in the main directory.
+using the :cpy-file:`!Makefile` in the main directory.
 If you are on Windows you can use the Visual Studio project files to regenerate the parser or to execute: ::

     ./PCbuild/build.bat --regen

-The generated parser file is located at :file:`Parser/parser.c`.
+The generated parser file is located at :cpy-file:`Parser/parser.c`.

 How to regenerate the meta-parser
 ---------------------------------

-The meta-grammar (the grammar that describes the grammar for the grammar files themselves) is located at :file:`Tools/peg_generator/pegen/metagrammar.gram`.
+The meta-grammar (the grammar that describes the grammar for the grammar files themselves) is located at :cpy-file:`Tools/peg_generator/pegen/metagrammar.gram`.
 Although it is very unlikely that you will ever need to modify it, if you make any modifications to this file (in order to implement new Pegen features) you will need to regenerate the meta-parser (the parser that parses the grammar files).
 To do so just execute: ::